thi-ng/umbrella/packages/hiccup-dom/README.md

 [Live demo](http://demo.thi.ng/umbrella/hiccup-dom/basics/) | [standalone example](../../examples/hdom-basics)

-No template engine & no precompilation steps needed, just use the full expressiveness of ES6 to define your DOM tree.
+No template engine & no precompilation steps needed, just use the full expressiveness of ES6/TypeScript to define your DOM tree.
+The additional benefit of using TypeScript is that your UI components can become strongly typed, since they're just normal functions, can use generics, overrides, varargs etc.

 The actual DOM update is based on the minimal edit set of the recursive difference between the old and new DOM trees (both nested JS arrays).